Mississippi Social Work Licensing Requirements

 Question: May social work students in Mississippi in their last semester of the BSW take the ASWB exam before graduation?

 Answer: Yes.
 Students wishing to take the exam in their last 30-60 days of school may pay $25 to the Board and submit the fee and their application to the Board for approval to sit for the exam.
-After graduation, verification of graduation is submitted to the Board.
+After graduation, verification of education is submitted to the Board.

 Question: May social workers in Mississippi who receive a licensed master social work (LMSW) license operate independently?